medvied/mze/doc/decision-log.rst

   - protocol extensions may be needed
   - limitations would be there in MZE implementation which may reduce the amount of S3 tools that could use MZE implementation

+- ideas

+  - implement S3 in addition to the internal protocol.
+This would allow to inspect the data through S3 and use internal protocol internally.